cirosantilli/git-tutorial/index.md

 So you current branch `master` has been merged into the branch `master` from repo `origin`.

-#push to github
+#push to GitHub

 To upload you must have an account on some server and you must have created.

-Here we show how to upload to [github].
+Here we show how to upload to [GitHub].

-##github setup
+##GitHub setup

-Create an account. your userid is: `userid`
+Create an account.
+Your userid is: `userid`

-Create a repository. call it `reponame`
+Create a repository.
+Call it `reponame`

-Don't initilized it with a readme.
+Don't initialized it with a README.

-The git url is then `git@github.com:userid/reponame.git`
+The git URL is then `git@github.com:userid/reponame.git`

 ##do the upload